acmerobotics/ftc-dashboard/docs/features.md

 dashboard.sendTelemetryPacket(packet);
 ```

-For convenience the dashboard offers a restricted implementation of `Telemetry`.
+For convenience, the dashboard offers a restricted implementation of `Telemetry`.

 ```java
 FtcDashboard dashboard = FtcDashboard.getInstance();